sjcockell/mmb8052/practicals/practical_08/practical_08.md

 > library(tidyverse)
 ```

-* The first line of the above code install Bioconductor (an R package manager for bioinformatics).
+* The first line of the above code installs Bioconductor (an R package manager for bioinformatics).
 The subsequent `install()` command uses the Bioconductor installer to locate the rest of the required packages.
 * Bioconductor packages are not available in CRAN, so cannot be installed with `install.packages()`.
 The Bioconductor installer, on the other hand, is capable of installing CRAN packages (such as `pheatmap`, here).
 * Some of these packages may take some time to install (particularly `DESeq2` which has a lot of dependencies).
 If you find yourself waiting, read the next section and come back in a few minutes to check if the installation has worked.